edchan-aws/unicorn-ads/backend/README.md

 #### AWS CLI

 * Need AWS CLI tool configured correctly
-* region (recommended: us-west-2 or us-east-2)
-* access key
-* secret access key
+* We will be using the **Ohio** and **Frankfurt** regions (us-east-2 or eu-central-1)
+* AWS Account Access Key
+* AWS Account Secret Access Key

-#### Permissions
+#### IAM Permissions

-These are broad permissions — you likely don’t need all this.
+These are broad IAM permissions — you likely don’t need all this.
 Remove once done.

-* AmazonEC2ContainerRegistryFullAccess
+This will ensure you do not have issues launching the Aurora database clusters.

 * AmazonEC2FullAccess
 * AmazonRDSFullAccess

-## Steps to deploy
+## Deployment

-### Application

 ### Database